ronaldo-dsantos/Desafio-04---GitFav/README.md

 # GitFav

-Projeto realizado para visualização dos seus usuários favoritos do GitHub, desenvolvido utilizando HTML, CSS e JavaScript e consumindo a API do GitHub.
+Project created for viewing by your favorite GitHub users, developed using HTML, CSS and JavaScript and consuming the GitHub API.

-## Funcionalidades
+## Functionalities

-- Visualização de todos usuários adicionados em uma única tela;
+- View all added users on a single screen;
-- Dados do usuário com foto, nome, login, link direcionando para o GitHub, repositórios e seguidores;
+- User data with photo, name, login, link directing to GitHub, repositories and followers;
-- Botão de remover e barra de rolagem.
+- Remove button and scroll bar.